deanglane/portfolio-v2/README.md

   - [x] Add better styling, hover over links
   - [x] Make a better logo and add to the abr
   - [x] Make dropdown down component menu with preview info panel grid
-  - [ ] Accessability options and test (fix focus on not deactivating when not focus on)
+  - [x] Accessability options and test (fix focus on not deactivating when not focus on)
-  - [ ] make responsive for mobiles with hamburger (cafe themed) clickable menu
+  - [ ] Style links
+  - [ ] Clean up li hover activation bugs
 - [ ] Project page
   - [ ] Bring all project over in a simple list format (broken or not)
   - [ ] Select a couple of projects to showcase in highlight (Specials) reel